wlmeng11/rtl-ultrasound/experiments/20180819/README.md

 Aug 19, 2018

-This script B_mode.py generates and displays a B-mode sector scan image from a provided .npy file.
+This script B_mode.py generates and displays a B-mode sector scan image from a provided .npz file.

 A lot of parameters are hardcoded in the default_params dictionary, but at least they're not hardcoded in the function itself.